 Milestone 4: Overview

-- Reassembled your device
+- Reassemble your device

 Email Us When...

-After completing the rough drafts for all your replacement guides, you will give your device to another group from your class and your guides will be reviewed.
+After completing the rough drafts for all your replacement guides, you will give your device to another group from your class, and your guides will be reviewed.
 Be sure to reassemble your own device before giving it to another group for review.
 Likewise, you will obtain another group's device and review their guides.
 Use this checklist to thoroughly examine the other group's guides and to provide feedback on any improvements they may need to make.

-Peer review and feedback
+Peer Review and Feedback

 Peer review is a form of usability testing, or testing a document to see if it is effective—in this case, to see if users can easily and successfully follow your guide.
 Usability testing provides an opportunity to find any problems or issues with your guides before they are released.